MicrosoftDocs/azure-docs/articles/security/azure-security-iaas.md

 [Azure Multi-Factor Authentication](../multi-factor-authentication/multi-factor-authentication.md) helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
 It delivers strong authentication with a range of easy verification options--phone call, text message, or mobile app notification.
 Users choose the method that they prefer.

 The easiest way to use Multi-Factor Authentication is the Microsoft Authenticator mobile app that can be used on mobile devices running Windows, iOS, and Android.
-With the latest release of Windows 10 and the integration of on-premises Active Directory with Azure Active Directory (Azure AD), [Microsoft Hello for Business](../active-directory/active-directory-azureadjoin-passport-deployment.md) can be used for seamless single sign-on to Azure resources.
+With the latest release of Windows 10 and the integration of on-premises Active Directory with Azure Active Directory (Azure AD), [Windows Hello for Business](../active-directory/active-directory-azureadjoin-passport-deployment.md) can be used for seamless single sign-on to Azure resources.
 In this case, the Windows 10 device is used as the second factor for authentication.

-For accounts that manage your Azure subscription and for accounts that can log on to virtual machines, using Multi-Factor Authentication gives you a much greater level of security than using only a password.
+For accounts that manage your Azure subscription and for accounts that can sign in to virtual machines, using Multi-Factor Authentication gives you a much greater level of security than using only a password.
 Other forms of two-factor authentication might work just as well, but deploying them might be complicated if they're not already in production.

 The following screenshot shows some of the options available for Azure Multi-Factor Authentication: